stoeps13/stoeps-customizer-css/README.md

 Elasticsearch Metrics doesn't size the page on widescreen monitors.
 Fix the header menu and content position.

-> Don't forget that you have to route all apps through customizer, or add metrics to the apps which
+> Don't forget that you have to route all apps through customizer, or add metrics to the apps which are routed through customizer.

 ## Orient Me